OPIATES (OPI 300)

 specimens set by the Substance Abuse and Mental Health Services Administration (SAMHSA, USA).

-OXYCODONE (OXY)
+OXYCONTIN (OXY)

 Oxycodone, [4,5-epoxy-14-hydroxy-3-methoxy-17-methyl-morphinan-6-one, dihydrohydroxycodeinone] is a semi-synthetic opioid agonist